 All about Writ Petition in India

-- To know the context of justice in the Indian Constitution, it is a fundamental right of each and every citizen.
-The Constitution enjoins social, economic and political justice for citizens and guarantees for their equality before the law, it never restrains or restricts an individual to appeal before any legal authority.
+- To know the context of justice in the Indian Constitution is a fundamental right of each and every citizen.
+The Constitution enjoins social, economic, and political justice for citizens and guarantees their equality before the law, it never restrains or restricts an individual to appeal before any legal authority.
 With equality, the Constitution also provides for use of rights by individuals to be done in accordance with provisions of the law and the accepted judicial procedures.

 Here the concept of Writ comes into the picture.

 Writs in ancient times were used to depict a ‘Composed Direction of the King’ which was meant to notify the village tenants about the new directions for the land revenue.
 Writs in the Indian constitution were embraced as such from the English law, but with a slight difference that it can be accessible by any individual to exercise or claim his right against the order of the courts when served injustice or impugned, as the case may be.

 #1 What is Writ?

 A Writ is a written order issued by a court of higher authority.
 It is issued to a court of lower jurisdiction or to any individual if any violation is made with the fundamental rights of any citizen.
 As per the Indian Constitution, the Hon’ble Supreme Court holds the right to issue the writ under Article 32 and High Court under Article 226 against the decision of any court/individual lower according to their jurisdiction.
 Both the Article specifies the types of Writ, rules, and procedures to follow by the petitioner when any of the fundamental rights as specified is violated.

 A Writ petition for a civil or criminal nature depending on the situation can be filed by an Individual/aggrieved party to a higher level of court against the order/decision of the lower court.